snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 - Demonstrate compliance to minimum electrical system standards.

 ---
+## Task for 20251030/31
+Resolved the coding issue and measured the settle time between IN1 (TMA SV) and IN4 (TMA ALD).
+The system's behavior is reproducible and predictable.
+The results are consistent and proves the delay command is working as well as on times.
+The latencies and bounce are also tight and stable.

+---
 ## Task for 20251028/29
 Flyback diode installation is resolved and now actual solenoid valves along with a skinner sv have been connected to relay and are each being tested individually.